-Located at the far north side of the island, Sauters is a little town away from the metropolis of the resorts and capital.
+Located at the far north side of the island, Sauters is a little town away from the metropolis of the resorts.
 From St. George’s, it is probably a 2 hour drive (if you’re driving straight there).
 We took the day to drive up the island and stop along the way, and it was a great place to stop for sunset!
-To be completely honest, I don’t know if the beach has a specific name or not, but there is a tire swing and some gorgeous views of the little islands around!
-There’s a little bar there called Da Real Bamboo Bar across the street - for all your beach cocktails or beers!
-The tire swing is lots of fun - it really brings out the kid in you, and let’s be honest, the Instagram shots are adorable!
+To be completely honest, I don’t know if the beach has an official name or not, but there is a tire swing and some gorgeous views of the little islands around!
+There’s a little bar there called Da Real Bamboo Bar across the street – for all your beach cocktails or beers!
+The tire swing is lots of fun – it really brings out the kid in you, and let’s be honest, the Instagram shots are adorable!
 This beach is different than other beaches on the island.
 It’s one of those Insta-worthy spots for sure, but the journey to get to the northern end of the island to get to the beach is really what makes it one of the best beaches in Grenada.
-I would suggest road-tripping with friends to many different spots along the way to the beach.
-That will really solidify that it’s not the destination, but the journey that matters!
 Definitely a gorgeous beach to check out, and a fun road trip to be had if you’ve got the time.
-If you don’t have time for a full day road trip - make sure to add it to your list for next time!
+If you don’t have time for a full day road trip – make sure to add it to your list for next time!